ON THE NATURE OF MATHEMATICAL CONCEPTS: WHY AND HOW DO MATHEMATICIANS JUMP TO CONCLUSIONS?

-While engaged in the mathematical endeavor we simply jump, hardly ever asking "why" or "how".
+While engaged in the mathematical endeavor, we simply jump, hardly ever asking "why" or "how."
 It is the only way we know of grappling with the mathematical problem that we are out to understand, to articulate as a question and to answer by a theorem or a whole theory.
 What drives our curiosity is a question for psychologists.
-Only after the jump has landed us on a viable branch the labor of proving the theorem or constructing a coherent theory can set in.
-The record of the end result, usually a presentation at a conference, a paper in a learned journal or a chapter in a book, is laid out in a sequence of rational deductions from clearly stated premisses and rarely conveys the process by which it has been arrived at.
+Only after the jump has landed us on a viable branch can the labor of proving the theorem or constructing a coherent theory set in.
+The record of the end result, usually a presentation at a conference, a paper in a learned journal or a chapter in a book, is laid out in a sequence of rational deductions from clearly stated premises and rarely conveys the process by which it has been arrived at.

-The question how we jump has many aspects.
-First: what does the jumping consist of, what are we doing when we jump, what is going on in our minds when we are hunting down a mathematical phenomenon?
-And then: what is guiding us, how come we jump to CORRECT conclusions?
+The question of how we jump has many aspects.
+First: What does the jumping consist of?
+What are we doing when we jump?
+What is going on in our minds when we are hunting down a mathematical phenomenon?
+And then: What is guiding us?
+How come we jump to CORRECT conclusions?
 Even if the guess was not quite correct, it usually was a good hunch that, properly adjusted, will open up new territory.
 Where do these hunches come from?
 Probably the simplest recorded answer to that question goes back to Plato and has spawned a school of thought in the Foundations of Mathematics that bears his name.
-It puts those hunches on a par with our spontaneous reactions to physical messages — "smell that? someone must be roasting a lamb in the next clearing", "there is a storm brewing in the South West, I can feel it in my bones".
-According to Plato's view mathematical objects exist eternally and immutably in a realm of ideas, an abstract reality accessible, if only dimly, to pure reasoning.
+It puts those hunches on a par with our spontaneous reactions to physical messages—"smell that? someone must be roasting a lamb in the next clearing," "there is a storm brewing in the South West, I can feel it in my bones."
+According to Plato's view, mathematical objects exist eternally and immutably in a realm of ideas, an abstract reality accessible, if only dimly, to pure reasoning.
 That is how we discover them and their properties.
 By now, what with 2000 years of escalating experience with mathematics and painstaking critical analyses of its tenets, Platonism is no longer the accepted view in the Foundations.
 But, if nothing else, it is a wonderful allegory and an extremely useful working hypothesis.

 To put it bluntly, while at work a mathematician is too busy concentrating on deciphering the hints he can gather from the trail he is following to stop and bother asking how the trail got here.
 It is enough for him to have a good hunch that the trail will lead to the goal.